Loading...

 So if we've multiplied by 11, we need to do it on the opposites as well.

-And then remembering we need to use the inverse tan function.
+And then remembering, we need to use the inverse tan function.

-On your calculator, you're gonna have to probably press the Shift before you press the tan key to make that come up on your screen.
+On your calculator, you're gonna have to probably press the shift before you press the tan key to make that come up on your screen.

-We are trying to go backwards and find out which angle gives us that ratio, and it's 29 degrees to the nearest degree.
+We are trying to go backwards and find out which angle gives us that ratio.

-If we use the formula where we know there is this relationship between opposite and adjacent, substituting what we have, which is the opposite is 6, the adjacent is 11, we would then use our arctan on that ratio to find the angle that gives the ratio of 6 over 11, which is 29 degrees.
+If we use the formula where we know there is this relationship between opposite and adjacent, substituting what we have, which is the opposite is six, the adjacent is 11, we would then use our arctan on that ratio to find the angle that gives the ratio of 6 over 11, which is 29 degrees.

 So find the size of theta to the nearest degree.